metaperl/binary-martingale/README.md

-**NOTE** - there is no need to put `./` before `main.py` when invoking the program.
+**NOTE** - there is no need to put `./` before `main.py` when invoking the program on Windows.
 That is a Linux/OS X thing.

 Show the options to the program.